Merkoba/Hue/configuration.md

 "settings_default_open_whispers_automatically"
 >Whether popup messages will open automatically when arrived by default.

-"settings_default_warn_before_closing"
-> Default setting of whether it should warn before closing the application/tab.

 "settings_default_show_image_previews"
 >Whether image links get a preview on the chat area by default.
 This only works with certain links, including direct Imgur links.